ExposedCat/luxonis-test/README.md

 cd luxonis-test
 ```

 3. Create copy of `.env-example` called `.env` and replace example data with yours

+⚠️ Use database container name as a database host if running via Docker/Podman

 4. Start app:

 ```bash